GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/intro.rst

 Further Information
 ===================
-As this document details programmatic use of the mapper classes, readers who wish to read up on the Recipe System application, ``reduce``, should consult the DRAGONS document, `Reduce and Recipe System User Manual <https://dragons-recipe-system-users-manual.readthedocs.io/>`_, which also describes usage of the ``Reduce`` class API.
+As this document details programmatic use of the mapper classes, readers who wish to read up on the Recipe System application, |reduce|, should consult the DRAGONS document, `Reduce and Recipe System User Manual <https://dragons-recipe-system-users-manual.readthedocs.io/>`_, which also describes usage of the |Reduce| class API.

-Users and developers wishing to see more information about the ``astrodata`` package, how to use the programmtic interfaces on such objects should consult the documents :ref:`enumerated above <related>`.
+Users and developers wishing to see more information about the |astrodata|
+package, how to use the programmatic interfaces on such objects should consult the documents :ref:`enumerated above <related>`.